The Expert Online Marketer’s Guide to Sensible Real Estate SEO

 - 90% of home buyers are using the web during their home search.

-- More than 60% of buyers are showing their interests in the internet instead of ads for searching a real estate company.
+- More than 60% of buyers are showing their interest on the internet instead of ads for searching a real estate company.

-- 44% of homebuyers made purchase decisions, and owned their home that they found online.
-Source.
+- 44% of homebuyers made purchase decisions and owned the home that they found online.